GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

     Because the training data is hourly, the horizon value will use the same unit of time when forecasting (hours).
 A horizon value of 720 hours will return forecast results over the next 30 days.

-    **NOTE:** Since this is a small sample dataset, further investigation into the accuracy of the model is out of scope for this tutorial.
+    > **Note** Since this is a small sample dataset, further investigation into the accuracy of the model is out of scope for this tutorial.

 #### Create a view for easier visualization
 1. In BigQuery, **run** the following SQL query to create a view, joining the actual and forecasted sales for a given product: